kubeflow/examples/README.md

-Transfer_learning_Template-application
+#Transfer_learning_Template-application

+1.This repo.
+Is intended for constructing a pipeline template for transfer learning applications.
+Transfer learning is a technique which allows replacing of the hidden layer parameters in an AI training process where the input sample size is small.
+The outcome of the training results from a small sample size is generally either biased or performs badly.
+This repo.
+Introduces a template construct which allows the replacement action from a large data set such as Vgg-16 or Resnet.
+Users don’t have to rewrite the transfer learning code and replace the big data hidden layers  manually.
+After the transfer learning template is developed, it can be uploaded and shared on the Kubeflow pipeline UI.
+A Pipelines component is a set of independent user code, packaged as a Docker image, that executes a step in a pipeline.
+For example, a component can be responsible for data preprocessing, data transformation, model training, etc., implemented as a Kubernetes CRD (Custom Resource Definition).
+So workflows can be managed using kubectl and integrated with other Kubernetes services such as volumes, secrets, and RBAC.
+The test data set used in this repo.
+Is from voice speech recognition application.
+The voice patterns of three persons is converted in frequency spectrum via fourier transformation as the following example.
 The transformed spectrum is reduced to a 100*100 image as shown below.
 There are three categories of images from three different persons.
+An eight twenty ratio of data division is used for training and testing of the proposed transfer learning template examples.The transformed spectrum is reduced to a 100*100 image as shown below.
+There are three categories of images from three different persons.
 An eight twenty ratio of data division is used for training and testing of the proposed transfer learning template examples.

 ![image](https://user-images.githubusercontent.com/89516000/195132853-29e6a45d-2e53-44c3-b2a1-e649510033b2.png)
 ![image](https://user-images.githubusercontent.com/89516000/195132872-fae7fd6b-de8f-4b15-b641-4673decbc965.png)

-The following are steps to construct the transfer learning template pipeline.
+#The following are steps to construct the transfer learning template pipeline.
 1. Load the required package, define the required version through requirements.txt and run it.

 ![image](https://user-images.githubusercontent.com/89516000/195132895-75c3b470-f0cf-4d3c-ae40-71247aac6d2b.png)